natke/llama/README.md

 * transformers
 * protobuf==3.20.3

-## Download the Meta model(s)
+## Get access to the Meta model(s)

-1. Sign up to get access to the Llama model on HuggingFace (e.g. https://huggingface.co/meta-llama/Llama-2-7b-hf)
+1. Sign up to get access to the Llama model on HuggingFace (e.g. https://huggingface.co/meta-llama/Llama-2-7b-hf-chat)
-2. Download the weights using the script that is emailed from meta
-3. Change the name of the folder to `meta-llama/Llama-2-7b-hf`
-4. Download the `config.json` and the `generate_config.json` files from HuggingFace and add them to the above folder

 ## A note on Llama prompting